Nottinghamshire Blood Bikes © 2020

 What qualification do I need?

-Additionally, if you are trained to Emergency Service standard (i.e. Police Class 1) in a car, that would also be sufficient.
+Additionally, if you are trained to Emergency Service standard (i.e. Police Class 1) in a car, that would also be sufficient on its own.

 For those with a qualification gained via the Armed Forces, we may be able to accept that too, although it must have been obtained within the last 10 years.

-If your qualification was gained over 3 years ago, we would complete a "check drive" in additional to standard training.
+If your qualification was gained over 3 years ago, we would complete a "check drive" which is also free of charge.

 In fact, we encourage it.